sa-tre/satre-specification/docs/source/standard.md

 #### 2.4.2 Capacity management

-The ability of the organisation to ensure the right amount of resources are available at the right time to provide a service.
+The ability of the TRE organisation to ensure the right amount of resources are available at the right time to provide a service.

 | Statement | Guidance |
 | --------- | -------- |